SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

     it with the additional option `-l`.
 What does it show?

 4. Make sure to familiarize yourself with the `which`, `echo`, `cat`, `wget`, `less`, and `top` commands.
-Also, familiarize yourself with the `>` operator.
-You are probably going to use some of them throughout the course or in your future career.
-For Windows users, these commands may be named something else, e.g., `where` command on Windows corresponds to `which`.
+Also, familiarize yourself with the `>` operator (used for output redirection).
+You are likely to use some of these commands and concepts throughout the course or in your future career.
+For Windows users, these commands may have different names (e.g., `where` corresponds to `which`).

 5. It is also important that you know how to edit a file through the terminal.
 Most systems should have the `nano` editor installed; otherwise, try to figure out which one is installed on your system.